 Principal Investigator(s): Logan, Carolyn, Michigan State University; Gyimah-Boadi, E., Ghana Center for Democratic Development; Lekorwe, Mogopodi, University of Botswana.
 Department of Political and Administrative Studies; Bratton, Michael, Michigan State University; Molomo, Mpho, University of Botswana.
 Department of Political and Administrative Studies; Mattes, Robert, University of Cape Town

 The Afrobarometer project was designed to collect and disseminate information regarding Africans' views on democracy, governance, economic reform, civil society, and quality of life.
 This particular data collection was concerned with the attitudes and opinions of the citizens of Botswana.
 Respondents in a face-to-face interview were asked to rate their president and the president's administration in overall performance, to state the most important issues facing their nation, and to evaluate the effectiveness of certain continental and international institutions.
-Opinions were gathered on the role of the government in improving the economy, whether corruption existed in local and national government, whether government officials were responsive to problems of the general population, and whether local government officials, the police, the courts, the overall criminal justice system, the National Electoral Commission, and the government broadcasting service could be trusted.
-Additionally, respondents were polled on their knowledge of the government, including the identification of government officials, their level of personal involvement in political, governmental, and community affairs, their participation in national elections, and the inclusiveness of the government.
+Opinions were gathered on the role of the government in improving the economy, whether corruption existed in local and national government, whether government officials were responsive to problems of the general population, and whether local government officials, the police, the courts, the overall criminal justice system, and the National Electoral Commission could be trusted.
+Additionally, respondents were polled on their knowledge of the government, including their level of personal involvement in political, governmental, and community affairs, their participation in national elections, and the inclusiveness of the government.
 Economic questions addressed the past, present, and future of the country's and the respondents' living conditions.
-Background variables include age, gender, ethnicity, education, religious affiliation, language spoken most at home, whether the respondent was the head of the household, current and past employment status, and language used in interview.
+Background variables include age, gender, education, religious affiliation, language spoken most at home, whether the respondent was the head of the household, current and past employment status, and language used in interview.
 In addition, the interviewer's gender, race, and education level is provided.

 Series: Afrobarometer Survey Series